jippi/scm-engine/docs/gitlab/script-functions.md

 # Script Functions

-!!!
-TIP

-    The [Expr Language Definition](https://expr-lang.org/docs/language-definition) is a great resource to learn more about the language.
-This guide will only cover SCM Engine specific extensions and information.
+!!! tip "The [Expr Language Definition](https://expr-lang.org/docs/language-definition) is a great resource to learn more about the language"

 ## merge_request